-8.5.1 Modify Get Up Motions
+8.6.1 Modify Get Up Motions

 After a couple of years, we finally needed to adjust our stand-up motions, which did not feel very comfortable.
 For that reason, we tried to improve that process by using special actions (cf. Sect.
-8.4) during creation and convert them afterwards into getUpEngine.cfg.
-In doing so we first included getUpEngineDummy.mof as a dummy file that is later used to edit and execute the stand-up motion to change.
+8.5) during creation and convert them afterwards into the file getUpEngine.cfg.
+In doing so, we first included getUpEngineDummy.mof as a dummy file that is later used to edit and execute the stand-up motion.

-To load the data from an existing motion into the dummy file we use set module:GetUpEngine:generateMofOf nameOfMotion; in simulator.
-This looks up the motion name in file getUpEngine.cfg and converts the data of that specific stand-up motion from the config-file into the file getUpEngineDummy.mof.
-Afterwards it can be written back to the file getUpEngine.cfg with set module:GetUpEngine:generateMotionFromDummyMof nameOfMotion;.
-Once you have generated the file getUpEngineDummy.mof you can use it as normal special action.
-Of course this includes the simulator command mof that compiles and copies special actions from your hard drive to the robot without restart.
+To load the data from an existing motion into the dummy file we use set module:GetUpEngine:generateMofOf nameOfMotion; in the simulator.
+This checks for the motion name in the file getUpEngine.cfg and converts the data of that specific stand-up motion from the config-file into the file getUpEngineDummy.mof.
+Afterwards, it can be written back to the file getUpEngine.cfg using set module:GetUpEngine:generateMotionFromDummyMof nameOfMotion;.
+Once you generated the file getUpEngineDummy.mof, it can be used like a normal special action.
+Of course this includes the simulator command mof that compiles and copies special actions from your hard drive to the robot without a restart.